 Bathing an infantBathing safety tips; Infant bathing; Newborn bathing; Bathing your newborn baby

-Bath time can be fun.
-But you need to be very careful with your child around water.
-Most drowning deaths in children happen at home, most times when the caregiver leaves a child alone in the bathroom.
-Do not leave your child alone around water, not even for a few seconds.
+Bath time can be fun, but you need to be very careful with your child around water.
+Most drowning deaths in children happen at home, often when a child is left alone in the bathroom.
+DO NOT leave your child alone around water, not even for a few seconds.

 Ways to Prevent Bathing Accidents

 These tips can help you prevent accidents in the bath:

 - Stay close enough to children who are in the tub so that you can reach out and hold them if they slip or fall.

 - Use non-skid decals or a mat inside the tub to prevent slipping.

 - Use toys in the tub to keep your child busy and sitting down, and away from the faucet.

 - Keep the temperature of your water heater below 120°F (48.9°C) to prevent burns.

 - Keep all sharp objects, such as razors and scissors, out of your child's reach.

 - Unplug all electric items, such as hair dryers and radios.